 Make sure you add one cup of powdered sugar at a time, beating between each addition.
-You can add anywhere from 2 and 1/2 cups to 4 cups (see below for discussion on this).
+Use the whisk attachment if you have one!
+It makes your frosting fluffier.

 When making a layer cake, you need a cream cheese frosting that is sturdy enough to stand up to all those layers.
 This recipe is perfect for layer cakes, like this Homemade Spice Cake.
 (Spice and cream cheese, best combo ever, right?)

 If you are planning to pipe this frosting onto your cake or cupcakes, this is the recipe you need.
-The amount of powdered sugar is adjustable in this recipe; if you want a really sturdy frosting for some serious decorating, add a bit more powdered sugar, up to about 4 cups.
+The amount of powdered sugar is adjustable in this recipe.

 If you find that your frosting is starting to get runny as you are piping, it’s probably because the heat from your hand is warming it up.
 Put the frosting back in the fridge or freezer for a few minutes to chill before continuing.